damiendr/ISPC.jl/README.md

 - Only functions that have a direct translation to ISPC are supported inside kernels.
 User-defined functions may be used if they are declared `@inline`.
 This restriction may be lifted in the future.

+- Inner functions, exceptions, tasks, I/O etc. are not supported.

 ISPC task-level constructs are not yet supported.